 The airline will eventually operate a total of 4 of these planes, and will offer 3 classes of service on the 777-200ER: Business Class, Premium Economy, and Economy Class.
-Here is a rendering of what the cabin products look like.

 At any rate, UIA started flying the 777-200ER to New York (JFK) since March 25, 2018, and I have been waiting to try it out.
 I was on a jaunt to Eastern Europe, and found a cheap Business Class ticket from Warsaw (WAW) to New York via Kyiv.
 I figure it would allow me to sample both an older 737 Regional Business Class product, as well as the newer, now-flagship Business Class on their new 777.

-I quite literally just got back, and will have a full review soon, but I wanted to share some brief notes on my experience.
+I wanted to share some brief notes on my experience.
 The Business Class hard product was actually fairly similar to Turkish Airlines’ long-haul Business Class.
 However, UIA has a relatively intimate cabin, with just 21 seats total.